 Building knowledge and skills

-- Knowledge is essential for effective climate action.
-CARE shares learning across our organization and with partners working to address the causes and consequences of climate change.
-This is why we created the CARE Climate and Resilience Academy, an online learning platform that supports humanitarian and development practitioners to integrate climate adaptation into programs, policies, and everyday decision-making.
-Learn more here.
+This is why we created the CARE Climate & Resilience Academy, an e-learning platform that helps humanitarian and development workers integrate climate change and adaptation into their programs, policies, and everyday decision-making.

 Climate and Environment Charter for Humanitarian Organizations

-CARE International, represented by our Climate Justice Center (CJC), is a signatory to the Climate and Environment Charter and sits on the board of the Climate Charter.
-Together with other organizations, we work to strengthen climate commitments across the humanitarian sector and drive collective action.
+CARE International, represented by our Climate Justice Center, is a signatory to the Climate and Environment Charter, and sits on the board of the Climate Charter - Sign the Charter.